bjin/hprox/README.md

 ### Known Issue

-* Only HTTP servers are supported as websocket and reverse proxy redirection destination.
 * Passwords are currently stored in plain text, please set permission accordingly and avoid using existing password.